hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 When using the `POST` method, Consul will create a new prepared query and return its ID if it is created successfully.

-By default, the datacenter of the agent is queried; however, the dc can be provided using the "?dc=" query parameter.
+By default, the datacenter of the agent is queried; however, the `dc` can be provided using the "?dc=" query parameter.

-If ACLs are enabled, then the client will need to supply a token with `query` write privileges sufficient to match the service name being queried and the `Name` given to the query, if any.
-See also the note about the `Token` field below.
+If ACLs are enabled, the client will need to supply an ACL Token with `query` write privileges for the `Name` of the query being created.

 The create operation expects a JSON request body that defines the prepared query, like this example: